jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ---
 <a name='git_integration_and_autodeployment'></a>
-##Set up Git integration and auto-deployment with Bluemix DevOps Services
+##Set up Git integration and autodeployment with Bluemix DevOps Services

 You can work with your app code in many ways.
-For example, with auto-deployment, you can modify the code that runs in your app by pushing the changes to a
+For example, with autodeployment, you can modify the code that runs in your app by pushing the changes to a
 Git repository.
-You can use auto-deployment when you use the Build & Deploy capabilities of Bluemix DevOps Services.
+You can use autodeployment when you use the Build & Deploy capabilities of Bluemix DevOps Services.

-1. To enable auto-deployment, go to the Bluemix overview for your app and click **ADD GIT**.
+1. To enable autodeployment, go to the Bluemix overview for your app and click **ADD GIT**.
 A Git repository is created and is populated with example code and a deployed app.
 ![Add Git button](/tutorials/jazzeditor/images/bm-add-git-integration_NEW.png)
 You might be prompted to enter your password to verify that Bluemix DevOps Services can act on your behalf.